mirzaianov/test-real-estate/README.md

 1. Run `index.html` on Live Server or open it in your favorite browser
 2. Or open the [deployed version](https://real-estate-mirzaianov.vercel.app/)
+3. Or deploy the WordPress version on your hosting using files from the `_deploy` folder

 ## License